m1c0l/DUEL_MANDATE/ramblings/DUEL_MANDATE.md

 The worshipper continues about this mostly-once-per-month JPow press conference that they dedicate almost their whole careers to.
 They dissect his every word, publish a pdf with red strikethrough of the diff changes between last month's conference, and do all sorts of mental gymnastics to forecast America's economic future from these words.

-Powell gets up on the podium in his blue suit and red tie, and always starts with [January 2025 transcript here]([(https://www.federalreserve.gov/mediacenter/files/FOMCpresconf20250129.pdf)):
+Powell gets up on the podium in his blue suit and red tie, and always starts with: [example January 2025 transcript here](https://www.federalreserve.gov/mediacenter/files/FOMCpresconf20250129.pdf)

 "Good afternoon.
 My colleagues and I remain squarely focused on achieving our ***dual-mandate goals of maximum employment and stable prices*** for the benefit of the American people." (emphasis mine, but it'd be hilarious to me if he were to jump onto the podium and shout "DUAL MANDATE!!!" like a wrestler)